All file systems must store, manage and retrieve data and metadata. However, since

 is that it is difficult to ascertain the very nature of the file from outside

 Therefore, Apple chose to use so-called magic signatures.
 The magic signature of AppleSingle files is 0x00051600, while it is 0x00051607 for AppleDouble files.
 This signature is to be found in the first four bytes at the beginning of the single file in the case of the AppleSingle standard and at the beginning of the header file (file containing everything but the data fork) in the case of the AppleDouble standard.

 Caution as always because of the big-endianess.
 The bytes are in the stated order in the file.

 The AppleSingle standard creates a single file (thence its name) in which the first bytes contain a data structure pointing to the different parts of the file (file name, file dates, finder information, data fork and resource fork).
-See this page for more details.

 On the other hand, the AppleDouble standard foresees two files.
 One contains the